Kent, Washington: Economy

 The economy of Kent consists of commuters traveling to the main urban centers of the Seattle metropolitan area (particularly downtown Seattle), extensive manufacturing and warehousing within the city, and retail/personal services catering to residents.
-Kent's manufacturing and distribution area ranks are the 4th largest in the United States.
+The manufacturing and distribution industry in Kent and the surrounding area ranks 4th among markets in the United States.

 Corporate headquarters in Kent include Oberto Sausage Company, Seattle Bicycle Supply, Omax Corporation and aerospace manufacturer Blue Origin.
 Amazon, Boeing, Whirlpool and General Electric operate sizable facilities in the city.
 Due to its central location within the metropolitan area, Kent is home to a large and growing warehouse district.
 To honor the 100th anniversary of Oberto Sausage Company's presence in the city, the city designated a section of South 238th Street as Oberto Drive in May 2018.

 Boeing

 Boeing Kent Space Center was opened with a public dedication ceremony on October 24, 1964.
 Keynote speakers at the event were William "Bill" Allen, Chairman and CEO of The Boeing Company; future Washington Governor Dan Evans; and Alex Thorton, Mayor of the City of Kent.
 The event featured public tours of the labs and facilities that were used to build the Lunar Roving Vehicles used in the Apollo program.